ssbc/ssb2-discussion-forum/README.md

-The format is designed to be simple, support edit and delete, support multiple devices sharing the same key, enable partitioning data into subfeeds and lastly to be performant.
+The format is designed to be simple, support edit and delete, support multiple devices sharing the same key, enable partitioning data into nested feeds and lastly to be performant.

-Minibutt uses [bipf] for encoding.

 Let's delve a bit further into the simplity.